 THE TECHNICAL STUFF

-This heirloom bass is vintage pre-factory Paul Reed Smith – entirely handmade by Paul in his tiny second floor shop on West Street in Annapolis, Maryland in 1976-77.
+This heirloom bass is vintage pre-factory Paul Reed Smith – entirely handmade by Paul in his tiny second floor shop on West Street in Annapolis, Maryland in 1977-78.
 This bass is filled with subtle features which give a clear vision of all the PRS instruments to follow.
 This bass weighs in at 8.8 lbs and the width of the neck at the nut is 43mm.
-The neck is angled back towards the player - more than a few degrees - in quite a different fashion than the standard Gibson and Fender offerings.
+The set neck is angled back towards the player - more than a few degrees - in quite a different fashion than the standard Gibson and Fender offerings.
 If you look at the instrument from above, the neck angle emphasizes that the body is actually shaped like a wedge.
 This adds an element of playing comfort that you miss when you pick up any other bass.
-This rare instrument features a Honduras mahogany body and a set 32.5" scale Honduras mahogany neck; the same wood that vintage marimbas were made out of.
+This rare instrument features a Honduras mahogany body and a set neck with a 32.5" scale - also in Honduras mahogany; the same wood that vintage marimbas were made out of.
 Paul preferred it for it's resonant quality and the wood - when struck with a mallet - needed to ring for at least 15 seconds or be disqualified as instrument wood.
-There is a beautiful highly figured maple stripe on the back of the neck, The neck has a Brazilian rosewood fingerboard, with a unique natural binding, This old school process involves removing slivers of wood the length of each side of the fingerboard - mounting the frets and then gluing those pieces back in - so you can't see the "T" of the frets.
+There is a beautiful highly figured maple stripe on the back of the neck.
+The neck has a Brazilian rosewood fingerboard, with a unique natural binding, This old school process involves removing slivers of wood the length of each side of the fingerboard - mounting the frets and then gluing those pieces back in - so you can't see the "T" of the frets.
 The fret markers on the playing side are sterling silver dots and the patented PRS bird inlays are mother of pearl.
 The bridge is an original chrome Badass and the chrome original tuners are by Schaller.
 The electronics are also very unique.
 The bass pickup is a Bartolini Hi-A Beast with a nine position rotary switch.
 The circuitry designed by Paul features nine different combinations of in and out of phase.
 The treble pickup is a vintage Rickenbacker treble pickup, which has been rewound by Paul to his exacting specifications.
 There is a push-pull volume control which also turns the Hi-A Beast on and off.
 The toggle switch on the body turns the Rickenbacker pickup on and off.
 The body and neck are finished in satin and you would have to ask Paul what finish he used.
 I have a certificate of authenticity signed by Paul, and other than normal wear and tear of an instrument over 35 years old, there are no noticeable nicks, dings or scratches, and no belt buckle rash.
 No one except Paul has ever worked on this bass and even then it was for tune up and minor set-up tweaks when necessary over the years.

 PAUL REED SMITH HANDMADE #11 SPECS